Hoya Plants Problems and Solutions

 -Before remodeling, remove any residue from the cleaning chemical mixture and thoroughly dry the surface of the room where the houseplant is kept.

 -Use air conditioners and dehumidifiers to lower the amount of moisture in the air.
-Keep the humidity inside your home at or below 60%.Insulate cold surfaces including windows, floors, and outside walls to lessen condensation.
+Moreover, keep the humidity inside your home at or below 60%.Insulate cold surfaces including windows, floors, and outside walls to lessen condensation.

 -Dry damp areas in a day or two to prevent the growth of mold.